 Russian forces reportedly fire warning shots at British destroyer in Black Sea

-MOSCOW, June 23 (Reuters) - A Russian military ship fired warning shots at a British Royal Navy destroyer after it entered Russian waters in the Black Sea, and a Russian jet dropped bombs in its path as a warning, Interfax cited Russia's defence ministry as saying on Wednesday.
+MOSCOW (Reuters) -A Russian military ship fired warning shots at a British Royal Navy destroyer after it entered Russian waters in the Black Sea, and a Russian jet dropped bombs in its path as a warning, Interfax cited Russia’s defence ministry as saying on Wednesday.

 The British Ministry of Defence did not immediately respond to a request for comment.